giellalt/lang-smn/disambiguator-cg3-src.md

 * **SEMXxr2071** Removes Gen: Nobody can possess a Proper name?
 Except from (Pron Pers) and Sem/Fem OR Sem/Mal

-* **SEMXxPropOrg** Removes Gen: Who can possess Prop Sem/Org?
-Names or their possessed ones can !!

 * **SEMdep** Select Gen if main-organization in front of department
 * **SEMorghum** select gen if organization or education in front of human